hmrc/api-publisher/docs/api-definition.md

 | Name | Type | Required | Values | Description |
 | --- | --- | --- | --- | --- |
 | `regex` | _string_ | Required |  | A Regular Expression |

+### `UrlValidationRule`
+This is an empty object to specify that URL Validation applies to the field's value.
+See [UrlValidationRule]